Provide Layer 2 Access to a Tenant - LEGACY

 Submit your changes.

-- Navigate to the Networks Dashboard, select Networks, and Apply Rules for both networks connected by the virtual wires.
+- Navigate to the Networks Dashboard, select Networks, and Apply Rules for both networks connected by the Virtual Switch Ports.

 Add VLANs Inside the Tenant#